-

-The Laoman Tea Industry (老曼峨, lǎomàné) is located in the central Bulang Mountains (布朗, bùlǎng) in Menghai (勐海, měnghǎi) District.
-The village has a history of over 1,300 years and today, Laoman tea is widely known in tea circles.
+The Laoman'e tea industry (老曼峨, lǎomàné) is located in the central Bulang Mountains (布朗, bùlǎng) in the Menghai (勐海, měnghǎi) district.
+The village's history dates back over 1,300 years, and today, Laoman'e tea is widely known in tea circles.

-Basket fermentation of shu puer is a unique fermentation technology, a method that allows for better and finer control over the process conditions, which contributes to the production of good tea, allowing for consistent and high-quality results.
-Basket fermentation not only improves the taste and aroma of the product, but also makes the process more predictable.
-Controlling the conditions of "wodui" (渥堆, wòduī, "wet stacking") is important, especially when working with expensive raw materials ("maocha", 毛茶, máochá), as it helps to avoid large losses in the event of a production failure.
+Fermentation of shu pu'er in baskets is a unique fermentation technique, a method that allows for greater and more precise control over the process conditions, which contributes to the production of high-quality tea, achieving consistent, high-quality results.
+Fermentation in baskets not only enhances the product's flavor and aroma but also makes the process more predictable.
+Controlling the fermentation conditions, known as "wòduī" (渥堆, "wet stacking"), is important, especially when working with expensive raw materials (máochá, 毛茶), as it helps avoid significant losses in the event of production failure.

 Name in Chinese